RajuC/mobile_food_facility/README.md

 More Developments
-  * Search Bar can be added for places and food items
   * Various Checkboxes can be added for the approved facilites, expiration_date and facility type
   * link to google maps can be added using the lat and lon